Equivalent trace sets for arithmetic Fuchsian groups: Preliminaries

 A group $G$ is called \emph{residually finite} if for any non-trivial element $g \in G$, there is a finite index subgroup $K<G$ such that $g \notin K$.
 The group $G$ has the stronger property of being \emph{subgroup separable} (or LERF) if for any finitely generated subgroup $H<G$ and any $g \in G \setminus H$, there exists a finite index subgroup $K<G$ such that $H \subset K$ and $g \notin K$.
 Equivalently, $G$ is LERF if every finitely generated subgroup $H<G$ is the intersection of finite index subgroups of $G$; we will appeal to this alternative formulation.
 The fact that $\pslz$ is LERF follows from the fact that it contains a free group of finite index, and Hall's result \cite{Hall} that free groups are LERF; the fact that the Bianchi groups are LERF follows from work of Agol, Long and Reid \cite{ALR}, Agol \cite{Agol}, Calegari and Gabai \cite{CG}, and Canary \cite{Canary}.

 Given a natural number $n$, the \emph{principal congruence subgroup} $\Gamma(n) < \pslz$ consists of those matrices which are congruent to the identity modulo $n$; that is

 All principal congruence subgroups are finite index and normal in $\pslz$, since they are the kernels of the natural surjective homomorphisms $\psi_n: \pslz \to \mathrm{PSL}_2(\Z/n\Z)$ given by reducing entries modulo $n$.
 A similar family of groups is given by the upper triangular congruence subgroups $\gamo(n) < \pslz$; these consist of matrices which are congruent to upper triangular matrices modulo $n$.
-Any maximal arithmetic Fuchsian group which is commensurable with $\pslz$ is obtained by taking the normalizer $N(\gamo(n))$ of $\gamo(n)$ for $n$ square-free, where the normalizer is taken in $\pslr$.
+By work of Helling \cite{Helling1,Helling2}, it is known that any maximal arithmetic Fuchsian group which is commensurable with $\pslz$ is obtained by taking the normalizer $N(\gamo(n))$ of $\gamo(n)$ for $n$ square-free, where the normalizer is taken in $\pslr$.